Pay your rates

 Apply for hardship

-Apply for financial hardship or call us on 1300 653 356 to discuss your options.
+You can also call us on 1300 653 356 to discuss your options.

-Read our Financial Hardship Policy(PDF, 715KB).
+Read our Rates Hardship Policy.

 Financial counselling